Clipping Improves Adam-Norm and AdaGrad-Norm when the Noise Is Heavy-Tailed: Numerical Experiments: Additional Details and Results

 \subsection{Quadratic Problem}

 In addition to the results provided in the main text, we compare the performance of different versions of \algname{AdaGrad} with $\gamma = \nicefrac{1}{128}$.
 The results are given in Figure~\ref{fig:128stepsize_adagrad_vs_clip}.
 One can notice that methods with clipping consistently outperform the methods without clipping for this stepsize as well.
-Moreover, versions with reweighting converge significantly faster, illustrating the benefits of using reweighting when $\gamma$ is chosen to be small.

-Next, for $\gamma = \nicefrac{1}{16}$ and $\gamma = \nicefrac{1}{128}$ we ran version of \algname{AdaGrad} with reweighting for $\eta = 1, 0.1, \gamma, \gamma^2$.
-The results are presented in Figures~\ref{fig:16_etas_vs_clip} and \ref{fig:128_etas_vs_clip}.
-In the case of $\gamma = \nicefrac{1}{16}$, our results show that (i) \algname{RAdaGrad} and \algname{RAdaGradD} converge slightly better when $\eta$ is small and (i) the performance \algname{Clip-RAdaGrad} and \algname{Clip-RAdaGradD} is much more robust to the choice of $\eta$.
-However, in the case of $\gamma = \nicefrac{1}{128}$, our results indicate the advantages of choosing small $\eta$.
-In particular, the choice of $\eta = \gamma^2$ gives the best results in our experiments with the quadratic problem.
+Moreover, we provide the results of similar experiments for \algname{Adam} with and without clipping/delay in Figure~\ref{fig:vs_clip_adam} (for $\beta_1 = 0.9$ and $\beta_2 = 0.999$).
+In general, the observed results for \algname{Adam}-based methods are very similar to the ones obtained for \algname{AdaGrad}: clipped versions of \algname{Adam} show better high-probability convergence than non-clipped ones.